Using SAML 2.0 with any IdP

 - Ensure the Litmos endpoint being used to integrate SAML with is:

 This endpoint supports:

-- Can pass TeamID with the assertion to assign users to a team upon user creation.
+- Passing the TeamID attribute with the assertion to assign users to a team upon user creation.
 (TeamID attribute is case sensitive.)

-- Can pass RelayState as part of the SAML assertion
+- Passing a RelayState parameter as part of the SAML assertion for deep-linking

 It's relatively easy to implement on the Litmos side, as all that is needed is metadata.xml from IdP

 Important Note: SAML 2.0 setup with an IdP is not compatible with custom domains.

 Depending on your IdP’s requirements, you will need to provide different pieces of information.
 However, in most cases manually configuring an SP will have the necessary data needed to make a successful SAML assertion.

 Destination: The destination URL will be your Litmos URL.
 Since you are using “integration/splogin” endpoint and are providing your IdP metadata in Litmos, the destination URL will be your endpoint as well.
 For example, the full URL will be “https://domain.litmos.com/integration/splogin".

 Recipient: Apply your SAML endpoint for the recipient, as you have for destination.